FilecoinFoundationWeb/filecoin-foundation/src/content/blog/2021-developer-grants-wrap.md

 updated-on: 2021-12-30T00:00:00Z
 published-on: 2021-12-30T00:00:00Z
 description: >-
-  The Filecoin Foundation (FF) and Protocol Labs regularly award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
+  Filecoin Foundation (FF) and Protocol Labs regularly award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
 image: